Emergency: 9-1-1 | Non-Emergency: (705) 949 – 6300

 The processing of this request will not begin until this fee has been received.
 In addition to the application fee, there is a legislated fee schedule for the processing of access requests, which includes photocopying, searching, and preparing records.

-Note: Information available through the report request procedures is not subject to the Municipal Freedom of Information and Protection of Privacy Act.
+Note: Information that is available through the report request procedures is not subject to the Municipal Freedom of Information and Protection of Privacy Act.
 Please see the Service’s Fee Schedule for these costs.

 Access and Privacy Section for Access / Correction